-Music Theory and Literature Courses:
+MUSC Music Theory and Literature

-MUSC 5000 Music Theory Review 0 hrs.
-MUSC 5010 Aural Skills Review 0 hrs.

-MUSC 5020 Advanced Analysis

-Builds on the content of "Graduate Music Theory" and challenges students to analyze musical compositions based on formal elements such as harmony, motives, themes, and rhythms.
+MU5 C Music Theory and Literature 5000 Music Theory Review 0 hrs.
+5010 Aural Skills Review 0 hrs.
+5020 Advanced Analysis Builds on the content of "Graduate Music Theory" and challenges students to analyze musical compositions based on formal elements such as harmony, motives, themes, and rhythms.
 Students begin by analyzing smaller sections of large works, then move to analysis of large-scale works.
 Various approaches to musical analysis will be utilized, discussed, and evaluated.
-Emphasis will be placed on the analysis of literature that can be used by the music educator in the classroom and rehearsal

-MUSC 5030 Aural Skills

-Required for students who have insufficient training in either ear-training or sight-singing based upon an entering placement exam.
+Emphasis will be placed on the analysis of literature that can be used by the music educator in the classroom and rehearsal.
+3 hrs.
+5030 Aural Skills Required for students who have insufficient training in either ear-training or sight-singing based upon an entering placement exam.
 The ear-training portion of the class works toward ease in transcribing melodic, harmonic, and rhythmic dictation.
 The sight-singing portion of the class focuses on fluency in singing melodies without a supporting instrument so that students demonstrate tonal stability and independence in their ability to sight-read.
 Emphasis is placed on sight-singing and ear-training as they relate to problematic musical concepts such as syncopation and chromaticism.
+1 hr.
+5040 Orchestration Examines approaches to arranging musical selections for performance by ensembles of string, wind, and percussion players, including chamber ensembles and large ensembles.
+It includes a 2 hrs.